 Uicoabă Alexandru Facultatea de Electronică, Telecomunicații și Tehnologii Informaționale Universitatea Politehnica Timișora Timișoara, România alexandru.uicoaba@student.upt.ro

 Abstract—This paper proposes an analysis of how smart agents are implemented in virtual environments.
 Video games are meant to introduce the user to a virtual world.
 The diversity of these virtual worlds is huge, whether we refer to board games, action, racing, or strategy games, with the ability to play in single-player or multi-player mode.
-Following this analysis, an experiment was performed in wich a kart agent learns to drive in a virtual environment, using several machine learning.
+Following this analysis, an experiment was performed in which a kart agent learns to drive in a virtual environment, using several machine learning algorithms.
 Following the results, it is observed that the agent’s performance is given both by the chosen machine learning algorithm and by the virtual environment.

-Keywords—arificial intelligence, smart agents, video games, machine learning, neural networks, reinforcement learning
+Keywords—artificial intelligence, smart agents, video games, machine learning, neural networks, reinforcement learning

 Introduction